chanalvarez/PIMS/README.md

    git clone https://github.com/chanalvarez/PIMS.git
    ```

-2. Create a MySQL database named 'phone_inventory' or 'pims' or however you like.
+2. Create a MySQL database named 'pims' or however you like.

-3. Import the database structure:
-   - Navigate to your project in the browser
+3. No need to import sql file, just run the auto setup and update db script in browser:
    - Run the setup script: `http://localhost/PIMS/setup_database.php`
-   - After running the setup script, run the update script for the updated database: 'http://localhost/PIMS/update_database.php'
+   - After running the setup script, run the update script for the updated database: `http://localhost/PIMS/update_database.php`

 4. Configure the database connection:
    - Edit `config/database.php` with your database credentials